CappyT/ZygorGuidesViewer/README.md

 This product was discontinued, the code was uploaded to GitHub.
 And this is an unofficial update by me, while I work on a new Addon from scratch.

+This branch supports game 1.3.x a.k.a Drop 5.

 TODO's:
 ------